Trumpism: Money-Kyrle pattern

-Rhetorically, Trumpism employs absolutist framings and threat narratives characterized by a rejection of the political establishment.
-The absolutist rhetoric emphasizes non-negotiable boundaries and moral outrage at their supposed violation.
-The rhetorical pattern within a Trump rally is common for authoritarian movements.
+A particular pattern is common for authoritarian movements.
 First, elicit a sense of depression, humiliation and victimhood.
-Second, separate the world into two opposing groups: a relentlessly demonized set of others versus those who have the power and will to overcome them.
-This involves vividly identifying the enemy supposedly causing the current state of affairs and then promoting paranoid conspiracy theories and fearmongering to inflame fear and anger.
-After cycling these first two patterns through the populace, the final message aim to produce a cathartic release of pent-up ochlocracy and mob energy, with a promise that salvation is at hand because there is a powerful leader who will deliver the nation back to its former glory.
+Second, separate the world into two opposing groups: a demonized set of others versus those who have the power and will to overcome them.
+This involves identifying the enemy supposedly causing the current state of affairs and then promoting conspiracy theories and fearmongering to inflame fear and anger.
+After cycling these first two patterns through the populace, the final message aims to produce a cathartic release of pent-up ochlocracy and mob energy, with a promise that salvation is at hand because the leader will deliver the nation back to its former glory.
+This three-part pattern was identified in 1932 by Roger Money-Kyrle who wrote Psychology of Propaganda.
+Reporting on Trumpist rallies has documented expressions of the Money-Kyrle pattern and associated stagecraft.